brianhuffman/game-notes/baba-is-you.md

 ### D. Treasury

 Push rock to square down 1 and left 1 from starting position.
 Make key-is-more.
-Wait.
+Wait 4 times.
 Make key-is-push.
 Break rock-is-push.
-Push key to door.
+Push key to doo  r.

 ### E. Looking for a Heart